Complete Beginner's Guide to Free Bets

 - Don't expect to get rich - treat them as bonuses

-This beginners guide to free bets covers everything you need to know about free bets, from claiming bookies offers to advanced strategies to maximise their value.
+This beginners guide to free bets covers everything you need to know about free bets, from claiming them, as well as betting strategies to help you maximise the value you get from them.